 Remove beef mixture from heat and place in a bowl and chill in the refrigerator.
-Warm meat with juice will ruin the delicate phyllo.
+Warm meat with juice will ruin the delicate phyllo and make it soggy.

 Take phyllo dough and unroll carefully.
 Cut in half.
 Cover with a moist tea towel to avoid drying.

 Take 3 sheets of phyllo at a time and place a good amount of meat down the center, leaving about 2" at both top and bottom.
 Using a pastry brush, brush all around the edges of the dough.
 Fold in once all around.
 Fold from the short side up and roll tightly like a cigar.
 Brush with melted butter and place seam side down on a baking sheet.
 Bake for about 15 minutes or until the burek are golden brown.
 Serve with a side of plain yogurt.